1. Concepts

 Stubsession Expiry

-A stubsession can expire after a certain amount of time or explicitly by using a task.
+A stubsession will expire after a certain amount of time in most cases.